*** Updates are at bottom Page 2 ***

 (Click on the underlined link) UWY-CV-11-5016510-S COHEN, JOSEPH v.
 MEYERS, ROBERT Et Al

 (or you can go to the CT Judicial Department website, then follow directions to "case look up," then go to the section marked "Civil/Family," and then search by entering either party's name.)

 You also can contact the Department of Consumer Protection (you must invoke the Freedom of Information Act) to request copies of complaints about Meyers, and you should find at least the following:

-TEXT CONTINUES ON PAGE 2 (Scroll to the bottom or top of this page and click on the 'Page 2' link)
+TEXT CONTINUES ON PAGE 2 (Click below on the 'Page 2' link)